x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 - git installed
 - a git clone of the **ubkg-neo4j** repository

+### Python
+If indexes and constraints are to be created synchronously via the Python script (**create_indexes_and_constraints.py** - See discussion below), establish a Python
+environment:
+1. Install Python and a development IDE, such as PyCharm.
+2. Install the packages in **requirements.txt** in the _python_ directory.
+3. Create a Python virtual environment.

 ## Obtain Ontology CSVs
 Use the **generation framework** infrastructure (ETL) in the [ubkg-etl](https://github.com/x-atlas-consortia/ubkg-etl) repository to generate a set of **ontology CSVs**.